 - Increased heart and breathing rate.

 Treatment following detox will involve behavioral counseling and, in some cases, medications.
 The combination of therapy and medicatons is referred to as medication-assisted treatment.
 Some common medications used to ease recovery from opioid dependence are:

-- Naltrexone – Prevents opioids from activating receptors in the brain.
+- Naltrexone – Prevents opioids from fully activating receptors in the brain.

 - Vivitrol – An extended release, injectable form of Naltrexone.

-- Methadone – Synthetic opioid that helps with withdrawal symptoms and relieves drug cravings.
+- Methadone – Long-acting synthetic opioid that helps with withdrawal symptoms and relieves drug cravings.

-Therapeutic approaches are also used in treating oxycodone dependency.
+Non-pharmacologic therapeutic approaches will serve as the basis for treating oxycodone dependency.
 One of the most common approaches is cognitive behavioral therapy, which addresses the underlying reason for the dependency and develops coping skills to prevent relapse.

 - Atwood, B. K., Kupferschmidt, D. A., & Lovinger, D. M. (2014).
 Opioids induce dissociable forms of long-term depression of excitatory inputs to the dorsal striatum.
 Nature Neuroscience, 17 (4).
 540-548.